bloomberg/coffeechat/docs/architecture/decisions/0003-use-nextjs-express-stylecomponents.md

 - We will use Express.js
 - We will use React.js
-- We will use styled-components
+- We will use emotion
 - We will use Next.js
 - We will use ESLint
 - We will use stylelint